medic/medic-docs/configuration/forms.md

 | note | r_followup_note | ${r_followup_instructions} |
 | end group| | |

-## Accessing data from the contact-summary
+## Accessing Data From Contact

-xforms have the ability to access the output of the [configured contact-summary script](https://github.com/medic/medic-docs/blob/master/configuration/contact-summary.md).
+XForms have the ability to access the output of the [configured contact-summary script](https://github.com/medic/medic-docs/blob/master/configuration/contact-summary.md).
 This means you can have different fields, state, or information based on any known information about the contact.

 To configure this, add a new instance with the id "contact-summary" to your xform somewhere below your primary instance, then bind values where you need them.
 Note that medic-configurer automatically adds this instance to every form so you shouldn't need to do this manually.
 Example: